 Memorial Day 2003

 Dawn began with a heavy rain.
-However by the time for the ceremony, the rain had stopped and the sun was peeking through the clouds.
+However, by the time for the ceremony, the rain had stopped, and the sun was peeking through the clouds.
 More than 2,500 residents, special guests, and visitors from throughout the county packed the entire area behind the Social Center to dedicate the Georgetown-Williamson County Veterans Memorial Plaza.
 The United States Air Force Band of the West from Lackland Air Force Base in San Antonio played patriotic music.
 The Army veteran chaplain gave the invocation.
 Color guards of three veterans from each service raised their service's flag to the accompaniment of that service's hymn or song.
-The Stars and Stripes were raised on the center flag pole, and the Georgetown Mayor led the Pledge of Allegiance.
-The Memorial Wall was uncovered and the crowd sang the national anthem.
+The Stars and Stripes were raised on the center flagpole, and the Georgetown Mayor led the Pledge of Allegiance.
+The Memorial Wall was uncovered, and the crowd sang the national anthem.
 Georgetown and Williamson County elected officials actively participated in the ceremony acknowledging that the Memorial rightfully belonged to all the people of Central Texas, not just Sun City Texas.
 The principal guest speaker was Army Chief Warrant Officer David Williams from Fort Hood, Texas.
 Warrant Officer Williams had been a helicopter pilot who had been shot down and captured in Iraq during the early days of "Operation Iraqi Freedom".
 Fortunately, he had been rescued by United States Marines and returned to his unit, the 1st Cavalry Division.
-Our Williamson County Commissioner dedicated the Williamson County Memorial Wall containing the 165 names of those who had given their lives in combat while defending our country's freedom.
+The Williamson County Commissioner dedicated the Williamson County Memorial Wall containing the 165 names of those who had given their lives in combat while defending our country's freedom.